What and where to eat in Vietnam

 Che

 Refers to any Vietnamese sweet soups or pudding, Che can be either hot or cold, depending on the seasons.
-Also, it can have a wide range of ingredients like red beans, mung beans, fruit and tapioca beads.
+Also, it can have a wide range of ingredients like red beans, mung beans, fruit, and tapioca beads.

 2. Where to eat in Vietnam

-Vietnamese food is renowned for its diversity and each region is famous for its own dishes.
+Vietnamese food is renowned for its diversity and each region is famous for its dishes.
 Definitely, you may sample the local specialities throughout the country but also, there is one place in Vietnam you should try one dish rather than the other ones.

 3. Vietnamese Eating Style

 Like many other countries in Asia, Vietnamese people tend to dine in “family style”.
-All the dishes are normally put in the middle of the dining table at the same time, each person gets a bowl of rice, then shares with the others the bowls or plates of food.
+All the dishes are normally put in the middle of the dining table at the same time, each person gets a bowl of rice, and then shares with the others the bowls or plates of food.

 In addition to that, local dishes are boiled or steamed, other than fried or stir-fried so they are rather fresh and light.
 Also, Vietnamese people consume more vegetables than meats so it can be said that vegetables are the standard diet in most local households.